The Mind-Gut Connection – How Your Gut Microbiome Controls Your Behavior

 Healthy Gut, Healthy Brain

 What you eat is one of the most important factors influencing your health.
 The foods you eat are broken down and transformed by your gut microbiome to nourish the rest of your body.

-You read that right – it’s your gut microbiome that’s digesting a majority of your food.
+You read that right – it’s your gut microbiome that’s digesting the majority of your food.

 You are what you eat – and if you aren’t eating the right foods for a healthy brain (and second brain) then you’re going to feel it.
-We’ve all experienced times where we felt as though we couldn’t access the full capacity of our brain – this can often be due to the gut-brain connection.
+We’ve all experienced times where we felt as though we couldn’t access the full capacity of our brain – this could be due to the gut-brain connection.

-Depending on what microbes are inhabiting your gut right now, they can take the food you eat and metabolize it into beneficial nutrients or harmful metabolites.
+Depending on what microbes are inhabiting your gut right now, they can take the food you eat and metabolize it into beneficial compounds or harmful metabolites.
 Your microbes also neutralize compounds from food, like oxalates from nuts and spinach digestion.

 The uniqueness and dynamic nature of your gut microbiome is the reason why one diet doesn’t fit all.
 It can also be why recommendations can be effective for one person, and completely useless for another.